browserify/browserify/readme.markdown

 `opts.builtins` sets the list of builtins to use, which by default is set in `lib/builtins.js` in this distribution.

+`opts.bundleExternal` boolean option to set if external modules should be bundled.
+Defaults to true.

 `opts.pack` sets the browser-pack implementation to use.
 The `opts.pack()` should return a transform stream that accepts objects of the form that